 Planning for universities and TAFEs

 The planning rules allow TAFEs and universities to change their facilities to meet the growing number of people seeking tertiary qualifications.
-The rules allow for development with consent, without consent and as exempt and complying development.
+It allows for upgrades and improvements with consent, without consent and as exempt and complying development.

-- Fact sheet – Centre-based child care facilities and the development assessment process [PDF, 108.71 KB]
+- Centre-based child care facilities and the development assessment process – Fact sheet (PDF, 107 KB)

-- Guide to State Environmental Planning Policy (Transport and Infrastructure) 2021, Chapter 3 Educational establishments and child care facilities [PDF, 348.13 KB]
+- Guide to State Environmental Planning Policy (Transport and Infrastructure) 2021 (PDF, 344 KB)

-- NSW Code of Practice for Part 5 activities – For registered non government schools [PDF, 254.50 KB]
+- NSW Code of Practice for Part 5 activities – For registered non government schools (PDF, 240 KB)